 Who is the Buddha?

-The one, who acquires the merits after several births, who has attained perfect wisdom or enlightenment or Niravana is the Buddha.
+The one, who acquires the merits after several births, who has attained perfect wisdom or enlightenment or Nirvana is the Buddha.

-What is Niravana in Buddhism and how do we attain Niravana?
+What is Nirvana in Buddhism and how do we attain Nirvana?